polyfem/polyfem.github.io/docs/tutorial.md

 More details on each of these fields can be found in the [JSON API documentation](../documentation/#meshes).

-Time Dependent Simulation
+Time-Dependent Simulation
 -------------------------

-To enable time dependent simulation simply add `"is_time_dependent": true` to the `"problem_params"`.
+To enable time-dependent simulation simply add `"is_time_dependent": true` to the `"problem_params"`.

 To specify the duration of the simulation set `"tend"` in the root of your JSON file.
 The the number of time steps can either be set directly using `"time_steps"` or by specifying the time step size `"dt"` (`"dt"` has priority over `"time_steps"`).